Sponsor: US Department of Transportatation

 Researchers: Kathleen D. Klinich, Miriam Manary, Kyle Boyle, Nichole Orton

 Collaborators: May Mobility, United Spinal, The Ann Arbor Center for Independent Living (AACIL), Feonix Mobility Rising

-For Stage I of the proposed Inclusive Design Challenge project, we will demonstrate the feasibility of using a UDIG-compatible docking system (coupled with an automated belt-donning system) in an electric Ford Transit modified for use by wheelchair users.
-Installing equipment in this vehicle will allow us to address many of the challenges that will occur in AV shuttles and other future vehicles.
+For the initial phase of the Inclusive Design Challenge, we demonstrated the feasibility of using a UDIG-compatible docking system (coupled with an automated belt-donning system) in an electric Ford Transit modified for use by wheelchair users.
+Installing equipment in this vehicle allowed us to address many of the challenges that will occur in AV shuttles and other future vehicles.
 These challenges include installing vehicle anchorages and a wheelchair ramp in a vehicle where an array of batteries is located under the floor where these components usually would be attached or stored.
-It will also allow further study of the space required for a wheelchair user to maneuver into the docking station, and how the wheelchair seating station can be placed to optimize accessibility as well as space for other passengers in a van-sized shuttle.
-Demonstrating viability in this vehicle during Stage I will provide valuable experience and understanding to installing and iterating on a full system and autonomous experience in an AV shuttle during Stage II.
+It also allowed further study of the space required for a wheelchair user to maneuver into the docking station, and how the wheelchair seating station can be placed to optimize accessibility as well as space for other passengers in a van-sized shuttle.

 More information: https://www.transportation.gov/accessibility/inclusivedesign